AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # array elements values one per line
  printf "%s\n" "${array[@]}"

-BASH associative arrays (this type of array supported in BASH since version 4.2) needs to be declared first ``declare -A asarr``, array elements they can be declared as integers ``declare -iA array``.
+BASH associative arrays (this type of array supported in BASH since version 4.2) needs to be declared first (!) ``declare -A asarr``.

+Both indexed arrays and associative can be declared as array of integers, if all elements values are integers ``declare -ia array`` or ``declare -iA``.
+This way element values are treated as integers always.

 ::